yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `parameters`: a copy of the BucketClass parameters.
 1. `message`: a human readable description detailing the reason for the current `phase``.
 1. `phase`: is the current state of the Bucket:
-   - _Creating: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
+   - *Creating*: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
-   - _Deleting: the Bucket is unbound and ready to be deleted.
+   - *Deleting*: the Bucket is unbound and ready to be deleted.
-   - _Deleted: the physical bucket has been deleted and the `Bucket` is about to be removed.
+   - *Deleted*: the physical bucket has been deleted and the `Bucket` is about to be removed.
-   - _Bound: access to a bucket has been granted, and, for greenfield, a new bucket was created.
+   - *Bound*: access to a bucket has been granted, and, for greenfield, a new bucket was created.
 The `Bucket` is bound to a `BucketRequest`.
-   - _Released_: the `Bucket` is unbound and available for reuse.
+   - *Released*: the `Bucket` is unbound and available for reuse.

-> Note: a "Released" 'Bucket's can be reused by brownfield `BucketRequest`s.

-#### BucketClass
+#### BucketClass (BC)

-A cluster-scoped API whose purpose it to provide admins control over the handling of new (greenfield) bucket provisioning.
+A cluster-scoped custom resource to provide admins control over the handling of greenfield bucket provisioning.
 The `BucketClass` defines a release policy, specifies driver specific parameters, and provides the provisioner name.
-A default BucketClass can be defined for each supported protocol, which allows the bucket class to be omitted from a `BucketRequest`.
+A default bucket class can be defined for each supported protocol, which allows the bucket class to be omitted from a `BucketRequest`.
+Most of the `BucketClass` fields are copied to the generated (greenfield) `Bucket` instance.

-> Note: Bucket classes are not used for brownfield access provisioning.
-Instead, an admin manually creates a `Bucket` and the user references this `Bucket` in their `BucketRequest`.
+> Note: Bucket classes are not used for brownfield provisioning.
+Instead, an admin manually creates a `Bucket` and the user references this `Bucket` in their `BucketRequest.bucketInstanceName`.

 ```yaml
 apiVersion: cosi.io/v1alpha1